Hero (1992 film): Production

 The pivotal scene in the film involved an airliner crashing with 54 passengers and crew trapped aboard.

 Principal photography on the film began shooting October 30, 1991, in Chicago with studio work at Sony Pictures Studios in Culver City, California, and Los Angeles, California, along with the crash scene on-location in Piru, California.
 Filming wrapped March 20, 1992.
+Screenwriter David Peoples was hired to write the screenplay that had been envisioned by producer Laura Ziskin and Alvin Sargent.

 The colossal staging of a crashed Boeing 727 airplane in December 1991 involved creating a complete location set in Piru, California.
 The derelict fuselage was blown up over a bridge and a recreated river and river bed.
 After the failure of the first explosion, a second rigged explosive realistically recreated the crash scene in which the plane is torn apart.

 Epic Records approached Mariah Carey to record a song for the film's soundtrack but her then-fiancé and CEO of Sony Music Entertainment Tommy Mottola did not want Carey doing anything associated with film at the time, thinking it would harm her career.
 Carey's label Columbia Records also did not want Carey appearing on an album from another label, despite it being released by a branch of their parent company Sony.
 Instead, Carey agreed to write a song for the film intended to be recorded by Gloria Estefan.
 Carey and Walter Afanasieff then wrote the song "Hero" but after completing the demo, it was decided that she would keep the song for her album Music Box, with some of the lyrics rewritten.
 Luther Vandross wrote, produced and performed the song "Heart of a Hero" for the film's soundtrack instead, which featured members of the Los Angeles Children's Chorus.